slateci/slateci.github.io/_posts/2019-11-15-logging-sidecar.md

       Enabled: false

-Defining the HTTPLogger in this way gives us some room to add features later, such as an additional `Password` field that would allow user-specified passwords, handled by SLATE secrets.
+Defining the HTTPLogger in this way gives us some room to add features later, such as an additional `Secret` field that would allow user-specified passwords.

 Now that we've defined the HTTPLogger, we can start to work in the back-end.
 The logger will be running in a separate container (a "side car"), running the